 Key benefits of the University of Edinburgh AI course:

-- Strategic AI leadership – gain the expertise to evaluate AI’s impact across industries and develop actionable strategies for responsible adoption.
+- Strategic AI leadership – gain the expertise to evaluate the impact of AI across industries and develop actionable strategies for responsible adoption.

-- Interdisciplinary insights – learn from world-leading academics across Informatics, the Business School, and Edinburgh Futures Institute, providing a uniquely holistic perspective on AI’s technical, business and societal dimensions.
+- Interdisciplinary insights – learn from world-leading academics across Informatics, the Business School, and Edinburgh Futures Institute, providing a uniquely holistic perspective on the technical, business, and societal dimensions of AI.

-- Ethical and responsible AI – build a critical understanding of AI’s societal implications, ethics and governance to ensure innovation aligns with public good and regulatory frameworks.
+- Ethical and responsible AI – build a critical understanding of the societal implications of AI through ethics and governance insights to ensure your company’s innovative solutions align with public good and regulatory frameworks.

 - Foundations of AI & machine learning – develop a clear, practical grasp of key AI concepts, including machine learning, neural networks and deep learning, without requiring a technical background.